-- b. operating earnings; - c. pretax earnings; - d. earnings (or loss) per share; - e. share price, including growth measures and total stockholder return; and appreciation in and/or maintenance of the price of the shares of Stock or any publicly traded securities of the Company; - f. earnings (or losses), including earnings or losses before taxes, earnings (or losses) before interest, taxes and depreciation, earnings (or losses) before interest, taxes, depreciation and amortization, or earnings (or losses) before interest, taxes, depreciation, amortization and stock-based compensation, and other similar adjustments to earnings (or losses); - g. bookings, orders, sales or revenue, or growth in these measures, whether in general, by type of product or product line, by service, or by customer or type of customer; - h. net income (or loss) before or after taxes and before or after allocation of corporate overhead and bonus; - i. gross or operating margins; - j. gross profit; - k. return measures, including return on assets, capital, investment, equity, sales or revenue; - 1. cash flow, including operating cash flow, free cash flow, cash flow return on equity and cash flow return on investment and cash flow per share; - m. productivity ratios; - n. expense targets or improvement in or attainment of expense levels or cost reductions; - o. market share: - p. financial ratios as provided in credit agreements of the Company and its subsidiaries; - q. working capital targets; - r. cash or equivalents at the end of the fiscal year or fiscal quarter; - s. implementation, completion or attainment of measurable objectives with respect to research, development, products or projects, recruiting and maintaining personnel, and trategic or operational objectives; - t. completion of acquisitions of business or companies; - u. completion of divestitures and asset sales; and - v. any combination of any of the foregoing business criteria.
+b. operating earnings;

+- c. pretax earnings; - d. earnings (or loss) per share; - e. share price, including growth measures and total stockholder return; and appreciation in and/or maintenance of the price of the shares of Stock or any publicly traded securities of the Company; - f. earnings (or losses), including earnings or losses before taxes, earnings (or losses) before interest, earnings (or losses) before interest, taxes and depreciation, earnings (or losses) before interest, taxes, depreciation and stock-based compensation, and other similar adjustments to earnings (or losses); - g. bookings, orders, sales or revenue, or growth in these measures, whether in general, by type of product or product line, by service, or by customer or type of customer; - h. net income (or loss) before or after taxes and before or after allocation of corporate overhead and bonus; - i. gross or operating margins; - j. gross profit; - k. return measures, including return on assets, capital, investment, equity, sales or revenue; - l. cash flow, including operating cash flow, free cash flow, cash flow return on equity and cash flow return on investment and cash flow per share; - m. productivity ratios; - n. expense targets or improvement in or attainment of expense levels or cost reductions; - o. market share; - $p.\ financial\ ratios\ as\ provided\ in\ credit\ agreements\ of\ the\ Company\ and\ its\ subsidiaries;$ - q. working capital targets; - r. cash or equivalents at the end of the fiscal year or fiscal quarter; - s. implementation, completion or attainment of measurable objectives with respect to research, development, products or projects, recruiting and maintaining personnel, and strategic or operational objectives; - t. completion of acquisitions of business or companies; - u. completion of divestitures and asset sales; and - v. any combination of any of the foregoing business criteria.